jinglingli/al-folio/_pages/about.md

 Before that, I obtained my Bachelor's degree in Computer Science and Mathematics from [Bryn Mawr College](http://www.brynmawr.edu).
 My research focuses on understanding and enriching the reasoning capabilities of current deep learning models.
 I believe having the ability to reason is an important and necessary step to achieving general intelligence.

-I am currently interning at [DeepMind](http://deepmind.com) under the supervision of [Dr. Petar Veličković](https://petar-v.com).
-We are investigating how to re-use the learned knowledge and skills in reinforcement learning.
+Across my Ph.D., I have interned at [DeepMind](http://deepmind.com) under the supervision of [Dr. Petar Veličković](https://petar-v.com), working on how to re-use the learned knowledge and skills in reinforcement learning.
-During my Ph.D., I have also worked closely with [Prof. Jimmy Ba](http://jimmylba.github.io) and [Prof. Taiji Suziki](http://ibis.t.u-tokyo.ac.jp/suzuki) when doing research internships at [Vector Institute](http://vectorinstitute.ai) and [RIKEN AIP](http://aip.riken.jp).
+I have also worked closely with [Prof. Jimmy Ba](http://jimmylba.github.io) and [Prof. Taiji Suziki](http://ibis.t.u-tokyo.ac.jp/suzuki) when doing research internships at [Vector Institute](http://vectorinstitute.ai) and [RIKEN AIP](http://aip.riken.jp).
 During my research, I also received great guidance from [Prof. Don Perlis](http://www.cs.umd.edu/users/perlis), [Prof. Furong Huang](http://furong-huang.com), and [Prof. Justin Brody](http://www.umiacs.umd.edu/people/jbrody).

-<p><strong>I am looking for internship opportunities for summer 2022.
+# <p><strong>I am looking for internship opportunities for summer 2022.
 Here is my <a href="assets/pdf/latest.pdf">CV</a>.
 Let me know if you think I can be a good fit.</strong></p>